These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

 It’s about a cyberpunk motorbike gang set in neo-Tokyo in the future, where one of their members has an accident against a child with special psychic powers that he then gains himself.

-8. Audition (1999)
+Audition (1999)

-As mentioned before Japanese horror is some of the best, but it’s hard to put this movie into a category.
+The end scene alone is what makes this movie so good and equally sick in one.
+Japanese horror is some of the best, but it’s hard to put this movie into a category.
 It certainly gets very horrific and psychotic as it goes along.

 A widowed man interviews (auditions) various women to see who he likes, and then the one he ends up choosing turns out, in the end, to be not what he was expecting at all.

-It could be called a very f**ked up Japanese romance movie.
+It could be called a very f**ked-up Japanese romance movie.

 Just be prepared for that spine-shivering end scene.
 A brilliant slow build-up throughout.

-9. Harakiri (1962)
+Harakiri (1962)

 Another samurai movie (let’s be honest samurai movies are awesome for action and history) that starts on the slow side but the story builds up to an epic ending.

-That ending is so epic you need to see it just for that.
-In fact, it’s that slow build-up that helps make the ending so great.
+At the House of Li Samurai Clan, he recalls the family story in the courtyard of what happened.
+The ending is so epic you need to see it just for that.
+It’s that slow build-up that helps make the ending so great.

-Departures won the academy award for best foreign-language film and is definitely worthy of it (not that you need an academy award to have great movies)
+Departures won the Academy Award for best foreign-language film and is definitely worthy of it (not that you need an Academy Award to have great movies)

 He leaves his home to go back to the far north of Japan where his family is from and ends up working in a mortuary where he learns how to get the dead ready for their end in life with traditional Japanese rituals.